 The digital transmission network required amplification at shorter distances.
 Instead of using batteries in manholes, the amplifiers were powered from terminal stations by feeding the power down the same wires that carry the digital signal.
 The terminal stations operated at 50 volts, making use of the 50 volt reserve batteries for the EMSS and the standby generators at those locations.

 Signal regeneration was required at approximately 3 Km intervals, the regenerators being located in two robust cases, one for each direction.
 At power feed stations a third case held maintenance spares.
-The two or three robust cases (Case, Repeater Equipment No.1A) sited in a convenient manhole as in normal practice.
+The two or three robust cases (Case, Repeater Equipment No.1A) are sited in a convenient manhole as in normal practice.

 Closure of All Underground